 - Much more details and a higher render quality.

-- The final design will take even more into consideration, how the surface of the rigs is divided through its doors and ventilation parts.
+- The final design would have taken even more into consideration, how the surface of the rigs is divided through its doors and ventilation parts.
 They would be integrated into the logic of the composition.
 The same counts for the supply tubes that are on top of the rigs.

 - High res renderings to ensure a realistic experience for the viewers, even if you would be very close to the images.